tbogaert/ovs-org/www.openvstorage.org/content/doc/Known Issues.md

 -   Removing a vPool only works in case all Storage Routers are online.
 You will be able to start the remove action in the GUI but the will fail.

+### Re-adding a vPool on OpenStack Cinder fails for Juno and Kilo.

+Due to a bug in Cinder it is not possible to add a vPool with the name of a vPool which was previously deleted.
+The issue only occurs on Juno and Kilo but not on Liberty.